An Ideas People Places Project, supported by the Arts Council of Wales.

 An earlier phase of the project saw the consortium transform a large empty space on the High Street into a temporary public space with a mini-beach, inflatable play zone and woodland area, which hosted a range of free events and activities from June 2014 to January 2015.
 The project partners used the various activities on the site as an opportunity to observe and record people’s responses to the High Street and changes within it.

-The next phase (running until Spring/early Summer 2018) sees the team bringing artists together with local organisations, schools, residents and traders to produce creative responses to issues identified in the previous phase, making imaginative longer-term transformations of buildings, street features and facilities, and of people’s experiences of the High Street.
+The next phase (running until Autumn 2018) sees the team bringing artists together with local organisations, schools, residents and traders to produce creative responses to issues identified in the previous phase, making imaginative longer-term transformations of buildings, street features and facilities, and of people’s experiences of the High Street.
 Projects that are already underway include:

 Family Fun on the High Street - 28 & 29 April 2018.
 A mini-festival of creative things to see and do.

 With a team from the Wallich and a handful of Wales-based professional performers, Volcano leads a project working regularly in a professional theatre setting with a group of vulnerably housed people in Swansea, based on improvisation, teamwork and creative expression.
 Supported by the Paul Hamlyn Foundation.

 Transforming utility boxes in the HIgh Street with bold new surface-pattern designs by students at UWTSD.
 In partnership woth Swansea City Centre